tchbihsan/CodeFest2024/challenges/Challenge01.md

 Try this via AWS Console:

 1. Create a DynamoDB table.
-2. Then, write some test data into the tabLE.
+2. Then, write some test data into the table.
 3. Now, try this via Terraform instead.

 `Full answer below.
 To remove some parts for participants to figure out themselves`